Online ISSN: 1945-4589

 Aging

-PRESS RELEASE: A new research paper was published in Aging's Volume 15, Issue 1, entitled, “The innate immune signaling component FBXC-58 mediates dietary restriction effects on healthy aging in Caenorhabditis elegans.” continue reading »
+PRESS RELEASE: A new research paper was published in Aging’s Volume 16, Issue 3, entitled, “The anti-aging effect of vitamin D and vitamin D receptor in Drosophila midgut.” continue reading »